Mitjaaa/YTtoSpotify/README.md

 ## Description
-This project transfers a Youtube playlist from your account to a Spotify playlist.
+This project transfers a Youtube playlist a Spotify playlist.

 ## How to use it?
 It's almost ready to use.
 You just need to do a few things: